-Do you worry about your child spending too much time with his gadgets and not engaging in outdoor activity?
-Don’t fret.
+Do you worry that your child spends too much time with his gadgets and does not engage much in outdoor activity?
+Don't fret.
 We give you interesting ideas to spend a day away from technology with kids

-With smartphones and social networks taking over our lives, we can’t imagine a day without our gadgets.
+With smartphones and social networks taking over our lives, we can't imagine a day without our gadgets.
 The Internet is a useful source of learning for children but like Tushar, many of them get totally overwhelmed by gadgets.
-A study on the prevalence of Internet addiction and its association with psychopathology in Indian adolescents, published by the Indian Journal of Psychiatry found that 74.5 per cent of children were moderate internet users while 0.7 per cent were addicts.
-Those who used internet excessively had high scores on anxiety and depression.
+A study on the prevalence of Internet addiction and its association with psychopathology in Indian adolescents, published by the Indian Journal of Psychiatry found that 74.5 percent of children were moderate internet users while 0.7 percent were addicts.
+Those who used the internet excessively had high scores on anxiety and depression.

 That's why it is necessary that children spend some time away from technology.
 They need time to explore and find out what interests them.
 A day without gadgets also helps children bond with their parents.
 Make one day in a week a screen-free day and parents should also be off technology for that day.
 Since keeping children engaged is a challenge, we give you some interesting activities, which kids can do alone or with their parents.

-Not with bricks and soil, but at home using pillows and bed sheets.
+Not with bricks and soil, but using pillows and bedsheets.
 On a screen-free day, encourage your child to make a fort and stay inside it, doing various things.
 He can play games, read books, make stories or just nap there.
 Parents can also join in the fun.
-There would be mess, but the time spent would be precious.
+There might be a mess, but the time spent would be precious.

 We don't see many children playing games such as snakes and ladders, Ludo, UNO, marbles, hopscotch or hide and seek anymore.
 Why not take out your old game set and give it to your children?
 It will keep them engaged for hours together.
 Also, you can participate.
 Regardless of the age, it is always fun to win.
 Bond with your children while playing these games.